omkar-kumbhar/camelotpro/README.md

             Mandatory, to retrieve the result of the already submitted file "dup_check": bool, default: False
-            Useful to handle duplicate requests, check based on the FileName "wait_time": int, in seconds [10, 90]
+            Useful to handle duplicate requests, check based on the FileName "wait_for_output": bool, default: True
-            Maximum wait time, in seconds, before the process exits as an output.
-            Adds a wait time at the client-side to retry for a maximum of 4 times, with at least 10 second gap in between retries
+            Loops and check for the output for a maximum of 300 seconds, before the process exits as an output. with 20 second gap in between retries
-                - If the process is successful before the 4 retries, the process will return the output
+                - If the process will return the output before 300 seconds, when the processing is successful
                 - Alternatively, a big file process can always be tracked using the ".JobId" from the output }